 By using a travel security cable, you make it nearly impossible for grab-and-go thieves to take your bag in a hurry.

-Or even add an extra layer of security to your door as pictured below:
+Or, there’s even the option to add an extra layer of security to your door.

 The SAFEGO travel safe knocks out two birds with one stone.
 The cable on the box is long enough to hook it through your suitcase or backpack handle before attaching it to a fixed object.
 You can then put your most valuable possessions inside the safe while keeping your luggage secure as well.